 Check out this super tasty recipe from Jacqueline Birtwisle that’s easy and quick to make after a tiring training session

-If you’re looking for a speedy, satisfying meal after an evening of tiresome training that’s easy to make then this Speedy Omelette Supper from Jacqueline Birtwisle, Rowing & Regatta magazine nutritionist, might just fit the bill.
+If you’re looking for a speedy, satisfying meal after an evening of tiresome training that’s easy to make then this easy omelette recipe from nutritionist Jacqueline Birtwisle might just fit the bill.

 2 large eggs

 1 tablespoon of water

 1 tablespoon of chopped fresh herbs or a good pinch of dry herbs